If you have not already done so, please read my introduction page (HERE)..

 Unlike many of the other articles in this series that give extensive explanation as to how the drug class work, this article will be more brief and will be nearly identical to the article on Sulfonylureas (HERE).

 How does this drug class work?
-This drug class works by stimulating (more accurately: forcing) your pancreas to make more insulin.
+This drug class works by stimulating (more accurately: forcing) your pancreas to release more insulin.
 It works similar to the class Sulfonylureas, however, rather than stimulating a sustained insulin release like Sulfonylureas do, this class stimulates a more rapid release that is shorter in duration.
 So, this medication is typically taken before all meals.
 Since this drug increases insulin, it should always be taken before a meal (never, say, at bedtime).

 Obviously, since this drug makes your pancreas release more insulin, it is not suitable for Type 1’s who do not have the ability to produce this insulin.
 This drug is for Type 2’s only.